eberban/eberban/books/tour/src/numbers_and_letters.md

 ## Strings

 If the first word of the chain is a **BY**, the chain is a predicate about something recognized by this sequence of letters.
-It could be a predicate chained (explaned later) with these initials, or a contextual predicate associated with these letters.
+It could be a predicate chain (explaned later) with these initials, or a contextual predicate associated with these letters.

 The meaning is thus ambiguous, and disambiguation might be necessary.